zoel321/de-covid-vax-ades/DE_Project_Writeup.md

 The three tables were joined by the VAERS_ID (common key), to then limit the data to Covid-19 vaccines.
 I focused on aggregating the data to create two smaller datasets: one for demographic information (average age and average length of time for onset of symptoms, grouped by vaccine manufacturer, dose number, and administration site), and the other for symptoms (most common symptoms grouped by vaccine manufacturer and dose number).

 Visualization:
 The dashboard displays the highest number of cases (when grouped by manufacturer, vaccine dose number, and administration location) and its associated details.
-The number of reports per vaccine can be visualized by dose number or by administration location (user input), through a stacked bar graph.
+The number of reports per vaccine can be visualized by dose number or by administration location (user input), through stacked bar graphs.
 At the bottom of the dashboard, the user can specify the manufacturer and dose number to see the top 10 symptoms reported along with some demographic information.

 **Tools**